Tree Growth Cycles and Mentoring

 I recently viewed a tree removal in Pendleton that prompted me to wonder how long such a large tree had been present.
-It was a solemn process and I was struggling for a way to understand the good in it (any fellow tree lovers with me?).
+It was a solemn process and I was struggling for a way to understand the good in it.
 I was reminded that a crosscut section gives the ability to see and therefore read the life of the tree across the years.
 Exposure to the inside structure reveals an intricate and unique pattern with clues to the life and times it knew.
-This practice of reading trees across the rings is dendrochronology, and it can be pretty simple given the right explanation:

 Being able to see variation and uniqueness in the growth patterns laid bare by the crosscut of this tree made me reflect on how we measure growth in other contexts: how variables act on (and in) our own human experience.
 How would this past year of struggle be read by future audiences?
 And how would our tales of struggle or growth manifest and be understood by future generations?